pattertj/LoopTrader/README.md

 ### Broker

 The Broker abstract class represents the base class for concrete Broker implementations.
 This includes basic information about connecting to the Broker and Abstract Methods for acting on the Broker.

-Today LoopTrader includes support for:
+### Notifier

+The Notifier abstract class is how we can receive notifications and interact with our bot.

 ### How To Add Custom Strategies